 Where to stay in Istanbul?

-Since the opening of our blog we have received many emails from you about accommodation in Istanbul, your most common questions are: “Do you have a neighborhood to advise me?
+Since we launched our blog we have received many emails from you about accommodation in Istanbul, your most common questions are: “Do you have a neighborhood to advise me during my vacations in Istanbul?
 Do you have any apartments, hotels advise?
 What do you think about the hotel I found? “

 Apartments or hotels?

-A great phenomenon in tourism (in Istanbul and around the world) is the development of apartment rentals at the detriment of the hotels.
+A big phenomenon that strikes Istanbul and global tourism, is the development of apartment rentals at the expense of the hotel industry.

 There are two major types of apartment offers: